 Before you can vote, you must register.
-In Minnesota, you may register before election day, or on election day at your polling place.
+In Minnesota, you may pre-register at least 21 days before election day, or on election day at your polling place.
 Your registration remains current until you move, change your name, or do not vote for four consecutive years.
-You may update your registration information by completing another voter registration application.
+You may register or update your registration online or by completing a paper voter registration application.

-You may register and vote in Minnesota on the next election day if you:
+You may register and vote in Minnesota if you: